Esjaee/ICT-Codes/2nd Grading/[2nd QTR] Activity 2 - Personal Information.md

 → Do not copy theme in example! </br>
 → Different sections might have different coding/naming requirements.
 Please follow this.</br>
 → Print code differs between programs.
 I am unable to provide the code for VB2008.</br>
+→ Don't forget to remove the control box from your form.
+(Window Style > ControlBox: "False")</br>

 ________________________________________________________________________________________________________________________